GenesysCloudBlueprints/deploy-webchat-chatbot-with-lambda-blueprint/blueprint/index-draft.md

 ## Solution components

-* **Genesys Cloud** - A suite of Genesys Cloud services for enterprise-grade communications, collaboration, and contact center management.
-In this solution, you use an Architect bot flow, Architect chat flow, and a Genesys Cloud integration, data action, queues, and chat widget.
+* **Genesys Cloud CX** - A suite of Genesys Cloud services for enterprise-grade communications, collaboration, and contact center management.
+In this solution, you use an Architect bot flow, Architect inbound chat flow, and a Genesys Cloud integration, data action, queues, and web chat widget.
 * **Archy** - A Genesys Cloud command-line tool for building and managing Architect flows.
 * **CX as Code** - A Genesys Cloud Terraform provider that provides an interface for declaring core Genesys Cloud objects.
-* **AWS Terraform Provider** - An Amazon-supported Terraform provides an interface for declaring Amazon Web Services infrastructure.
+* **AWS Terraform Provider** - An Amazon-supported Terraform service provides an interface for declaring AWS infrastructure resources including EC2, Lambda, EKS, ECS, VPC, S3, RDS, DynamoDB, and more.
 * **AWS Lambda** - A serverless computing service for running code without creating or maintaining the underlying infrastructure.
-For more information see, [AWS Lambda](https://aws.amazon.com/translate/ "Opens the Amazon AWS Translate page") on the Amazon featured services website.
+In this solution, AWS Lambda looks up a customer's order status.

 ## Prerequisites